Budget album: Drugstore debut

-Discount stores (as well as Department stores) have had records produced by them by various record producing companies since the 1910s.
+Discount stores (as well as department stores) have had records produced for them by various record producing companies since the 1910s.
 It was fashionable for a chain like McCrory's or Kress to have their own exclusive label.
 Most of these records contained songs also available on many other 'exclusive' labels.
-(For example from the 1920s into the 1930s, Paramount produced the 'Broadway' label for Montgomery Ward, Cameo produced the 'Romeo' label for Kress, Columbia produced the 'Diva' label for W.T.
-Grant, and Plaza produced the 'Oriole' label for McCrory's, among many others.)
+(For example from the 1920s into the 1930s, Paramount Records produced the 'Broadway' label for Montgomery Ward, Cameo Records produced the 'Romeo' label for Kress, Columbia Records produced the 'Diva' label for W.T.
+Grant, and the Plaza Music Company produced the 'Oriole' label for McCrory's, among many others.)

 Drugstore records were called such as they were often sold in metal racks similar to the racks used for paperback books in drugstores or dimestores in the 1960s for prices from half to a quarter of regular LP albums.
 These records were markedly less expensive than major label recordings.

 The initial "drugstore records" mostly comprised popular music played or sung by unknown orchestras or singers, or conversely, once famous singers or orchestras playing music or songs that were relatively unknown (popular singers' early and obscure recordings were often showcased as well).

 By the LP era, in some cases (notably the least expensive of the records) the record album would have only one cover version of a famous song or tune.
 Many of these albums had attractive album cover artwork (often picturing starlets such as Jayne Mansfield, Kim Novak, Irish McCalla, and the then-unknown Mary Tyler Moore).
 The album were often filled out with music in the public domain or obscure music never recorded by anyone else.
 Sometimes the "orchestras" comprised very few musicians, were performed by background music companies, or were recorded outside the United States by orchestras credited under different names, such as 101 Strings.